Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/data-mapping.md

 **Arguments:**

-- The first argument is the maximum length of the returned string, `25` in the above example
+- The first argument is the maximum length of the returned string, `25` in this example.
-- The second argument is the string to pad the end of the source string with, `*` in the above example
+- The second argument is the string to pad the end of the source string with, `*` in this example.

 ### slice

-Returns the part of this string from the start index up to and excluding the end index, or to the end of the string if no end index is supplied.
+Returns the part of the string from the start index up to and excluding the end index, or to the end of the string if no end index is supplied.
 Slice supports negative indexing to return X number of characters from the end of the string.
 In the below example, if the source data record field `email` contained `your.user@hornbill.com`, this would result in `rnbil` being applied to the field it is being mapped into:

 > `{{email | slice : -10 : -5}}`

 **Arguments:**

-- The first argument is the start index for the slice
+- The first argument is the start index for the slice.
-- The second argument is the end index for the slice
+- The second argument is the end index for the slice.

 ### subString

-Returns the part of this string from the start index up to and excluding the end index, or to the end of the string if no end index is supplied.
+Returns the part of the string from the start index up to and excluding the end index, or to the end of the string if no end index is supplied.
 In the below example, if the source data record field `email` contained `your.user@hornbill.com`, this would result in `user@` being applied to the field it is being mapped into:

 > `{{email | subString : 5 : 10}}`

 **Arguments:**

-- The first argument is the start index for the substring
+- The first argument is the start index for the substring.
-- The second argument is the end index for the substring
+- The second argument is the end index for the substring.

 ### countryCode